rlopez133/baremetal-deploy/ansible-ipi-install/README.md

 ## Modifying the `inventory/hosts` file

 The hosts file provides all the definable variables and provides a description of each variable.
-Some of the variables are explicitly left empty and *require* user input for the playbook to run.
+Some of the variables are explicitly left empty and **require** user input for the playbook to run.

-Within the hosts file ensure to set all your nodes that will be used to deploy IPI on baremetal.
+The hosts file also ensure to set up all your nodes that will be used to deploy IPI on baremetal.
 There are 3 groups: `masters`, `workers`, and `provisioner`.
 The `masters` and `workers` group collects information about the host such as its name, role, user management (i.e. iDRAC) user, user management (i.e. iDRAC)